Microsoft Data Fabric Services: An Overview

 Author: Derek Plemons

-From helping organizations make better decisions with their data to improving workforce productivity, AI and Machine Learning have proven their value in the business world.
+From helping organizations make better decisions with their data to improving workforce productivity, AI has proven its value in the business world.
 It makes sense, then, that companies of all sizes are trying to figure out how best to integrate these tools into their organization.

 Just like every new technology, it is imperative to build data strategies that account for the effects of AI.
-Where and how should you deploy AI and Machine learning tools?
+Where and how should you deploy AI tools?
 How does AI change your current data strategy?

-The goal of this article is to address the above questions and provide guidance on the why and the how an organization should go about building a data strategy that incorporates AI and Machine learning.
+The goal of this article is to address the above questions and provide guidance on the why and the how an organization should go about building a data strategy that incorporates AI.

 An organization’s data strategy is a devised set of processes, actions, and goals that specify how to gather, create, analyze, and utilize data to drive business outcomes.
 If your organization is incorporating AI into their toolset, understanding how AI affects your business in the short- and long-term is essential.
 You need to understand how AI will fit into your existing data structures and how it will help realize your goals.
 Like every new tool, there are benefits and risks.
 Your organization needs to know the difference.